aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-conversion/to-pdf/_index.md

 ## Prerequisites
 Before diving into the tutorial, ensure that you have the following prerequisites in place:
 - Java Development Kit (JDK): As this tutorial involves Java programming, make sure you have the latest JDK installed on your system.
 - Aspose.Page for Java Library: You'll need to download and include the Aspose.Page library in your Java project.
-You can find the library [here](https://releases.aspose.com/page/java/).
+You can find the library on the **Aspose.Page Java library download page**.

 ## Import Packages
 To get started, import the necessary packages into your Java project.
 These packages are essential for interacting with PostScript files and handling the conversion process.